juesuarezca/PSMs/README.txt

-This framework contains the results submitted on the paper "Learning Partial Differential Equations by Spectral Approximates of General Sobolev Spaces", submitted to Proceedings A Royal Society.
+This framework contains the results submitted on the paper "Negative Order Sobolev Cubatures: Preconditioners of Partial Differential Equation Learning Tasks Circumventing Numerical Stiffness", submitted to IOP Machine Learning: Science and Technology.

 The code was developed by Phil-Alexander Hofmann : philhofmann@outlook.com, under the supervision of:
   - Juan-Esteban Suarez : j.suarez-cardona@hzdr.de